 Influencer marketing campaigns should not be a one-and-done proposition.
-They are a valuable ongoing strategy in a marketer's toolkit, with nearly three-quarters of marketing professionals citing them as good for business.
+They are a valuable ongoing strategy in a marketer's toolkit, with a Mediakix survey revealing that nearly three-quarters of marketing professionals cite them as good for business.
 If you can partner with them and create a long-term relationship, making them ambassadors of your brand, the message they portray comes across as more trusted instead of promotional.
 It helps to boost your brand's credibility if you're seen as trusted by an influencer.

 It’s better late than never when it comes to developing an influencer marketing campaign.
 Make the most out of each social media platform by learning new strategies and techniques with a certified Social Media Marketing course.
 Get certified to get influencing!